racket/rhombus/enforestation/0000-enforestation.md

 The relevant syntactic category for a shrubbery is determined by its surrounding forms, and not inherent to the shrubbery.
-For example, `cons(x, y)` might mean one thing as an expression and aother as a binding.
-Exactly where the contexts reside in a module depends on a specific Rhambus language that is built on the Rhombus expander, so it's difficult to say more here.
-Meanwhile, a full Rhambus language may have more syntactic categories than the oes directly supported by the expander, in the same way that a Racket program can have more through syntactic extensions like `match` or Typed Racket.
+For example, `cons(x, y)` might mean one thing as an expression and another as a binding.
+Exactly where the contexts reside in a module depends on a specific Rhombus language that is built on the Rhombus expander, so it's difficult to say more here.
+Meanwhile, a full Rhombus language may have more syntactic categories than the ones directly supported by the expander, in the same way that a Racket program can have more through syntactic extensions like `match` or Typed Racket.
 The four categories for the Rhombus expander are merely the ones that are